Implementing the National Frailty Policy in Singapore’s primary care: The Intrinsic Capacity ProMotion in PrimAry Care for The Frail Programme

 Principal Investigator: Dr Grace Sum Chi-En (Research Fellow, GERI)

-Collaborating Organisation(s): National Healthcare Group Polyclinics, National University Polyclinics, SingHealth Polyclinics
+Collaborating Organisation(s): NHG Polyclinics, National University Polyclinics, SingHealth Polyclinics

 Gap: Early mitigation of declining physical and psychological well-being (known as intrinsic capacity) in older people may help them function well and have good quality of life even as they grow old.
 Additionally, there is a need for more research projects with three-cluster collaborations from the outset, to facilitate the successful execution of health programmes nationwide.

-Planned Solution: GERI has co-developed the IMPACTFrail programme with three Regional Health System (RHS) polyclinic groups.
-It is an intrinsic capacity identification and management programme that screens mildly frail older adults on six intrinsic capacity domains in polyclinics and provides coordinated care across health and social services.
-Implementation research guides the development and feasibility assessment of the new programme among five polyclinics.
-Subsequently, a scaled-up programme may be evaluated for its effectiveness and implementation.
+Solution: IMPACTFrail is an intrinsic capacity identification and management programme that screens mildly frail older adults on six intrinsic capacity domains in polyclinics and provides coordinated care across health and social services.
+GERI co-adapted the form of delivery of the IMPACTFrail programme guided by Singapore’s National Frailty Strategy Policy Report, and co-selected accompanying implementation strategies with three Regional Health System polyclinic groups.
+Implementation research guided the development and feasibility assessment of the new programme among five polyclinics.
+Subsequently, a scaled-up programme will be evaluated for its implementation and effectiveness.

 Duration: Mar 2024 to Mar 2026